Captaincy General of Puerto Rico: Mid-Century: Slow progress towards autonomy

 The death of Ferdinand VII brought about new changes.
 Regent María Cristina reconvened the Cortes, in its traditional form, and Puerto Rico sent several deputies, all liberals.
 In 1836, Constitutional government was reestablished in Spain.
 This government, despite its liberal tendencies, viewed the overseas territories as colonies to be governed by special laws.
 The democratic institutions, such as the Diputación Provincial and the cabildos, established by the 1812 Constitution were removed, and the extraordinary powers granted to the governor maintained.
 The new Constitution of 1837 ratified Puerto Rico's demoted status.
 Worse still the "special laws" by which the overseas areas were to be governed, were not drafted until three decades later, when a special Junta Informativa de Reformas de Ultramar (Overseas Informative Reform Board), with representatives from Cuba and Puerto Rico, was convened in 1865.
 Even then its proposals were never made into laws.

 The Gloriosa Revolt of 1868, which removed Queen Isabel II from power, initially reaffirmed the right of Puerto Rico's residents to participate in the Spanish government.
 The island elected seven deputies to the Cortes, the Diputación Provincial once again was formed, and plans were made to draw up the laws which would grant the island autonomy.
 But three factors nullified this progress.
 First the government in Spain was too unstable (reflected in the fact that between 1871 and 1874 Puerto Rico had five governors).
 Second the short-lived revolt of Lares proved to authorities that the situation in Puerto Rico was not as calm as it might seem.
 Finally and most seriously, the Lares revolt coincided with the Ten Years' War in Cuba, which made the government apprehensive of granting autonomy to either of the Caribbean islands.
 In 1875, the Bourbons were restored when the Spanish government offered the throne to Alfonso XII.
 Limited elections, which granted the franchise only to people with large amounts of property, were allowed in Puerto Rico.
 True political parties also emerged in this period, the Partido Liberal Reformista, which promoted autonomy for the island, and the Partido Liberal Conservador, which pushed for the island's greater integration into the political system of Spain.

 The issue of autonomy came to a head in 1895 with the start of the Cuban War of Independence.
-The Overseas Minister, with approval from the Prime Minister, took the extra-constitutional step in 1897 of writing the Constitución Autonómica, the new measures which granted autonomy to the Caribbean islands.
+The Overseas Minister, with approval from the Prime Minister, took the extra-constitutional step in 1897 of writing the Constitución Autonómica (Autonomic Charter), the new measures which granted autonomy to the Caribbean islands.
 Given the urgency of the movement, the government approved this unusual measure.
 The new government was to consist of "an Island Parliament, divided into two chambers and one Governor-General, representative of the Metropolis, who will carry out his duties in its name, the supreme Authority."
 Elections for the parliament and the municipal councils occurred in early 1898.
 The island legislature first met in July, only eight days before the US invasion of the island.
 Following Spain's defeat, the US annexed Puerto Rico as a territory.